amidukr/pak-c-mak/README.md

 The cross-platform central binary repository for Cross-Platform C++ will never happen, however based on **Rust** experience, which has same limitation like C++, it is efficient to manage dependencies to other modules as to buildable source code.

-**pak-c-mak** is simple cross-platform distributed package manager based on **Git** and **CMake**.
+## Solution

+**Git** and **CMake** already provides all necessary tools for cross-platform C++ build and compilation.

+**pak-c-mak** is simply set of script that provide single command line interface same for any platform, eliminating usage difference that exists for CLI and scripting on different platforms.

 **Git** is distributed version control system.
 - On Linux it is just DVCS.
 - On Windows it is also provides as dependency bash eco system, that is enough to write cross platform scripts for Linux, Unix, Windows, Mac is etc.

-**CMake** is already perfect tool, it can be used to install binaries of C++ libraries into cross-platform way.
+**CMake** is perfect tool for C++ that can be used to install binaries of C++ libraries into cross-platform way.

-**pak-c-mak** is simply set of script that provide single command line interface same for any platform, eliminating usage difference that exists for CLI and scripting on different platforms.

 # Features